lakshmi25npathi/Stock-Price-Prediction-using-Facebook-Prophet/README.md

 # Stock-Price-Prediction-using-Facebook-Prophet
-Stock Price Prediction using Facebook Prophet and export to Google Spreadsheets for evaluation.
+Stock Price Prediction using Facebook Prophet and export to Google Spread sheets for evaluation.